Mississippi Startup

 to do business within Mississippi, you'll need to register your business with the

-Secretary of State as a
+Secretary of State in Jackson as a

 Mississippi LLC

-taxed only at the individual level.
+only at the individual level.

 Mississippi Nonprofit Corporation

-nonprofit corporation is a business that does not operate for the benefit of its
+A nonprofit corporation is a business that does not operate for the benefit of its

 individual owners or raise capital by selling stock.

-A common misunderstanding is that by forming a Mississippi nonprofit corporation
+A common misunderstanding is that by forming a

-at the state level, the nonprofit is able to accept tax-deductible donations.
-In
+Mississippi nonprofit corporation at the state level, the nonprofit is able

-fact, in order to operate as a tax-exempt organization, an application to that effect
+to accept tax-deductible donations.
+In fact, in order to operate as a tax-exempt

-must be accepted by the IRS.
+organization, an application to that effect must be accepted by the IRS.